sanworks/Frame2TTL/3DPrint/v3/Readme.txt

+Build notes:

+F2TTL_Standard_V3_X_X and
+F2TTL_FOR_IBL_V3_X_X
-Files are designed for 3D-printing on an FDM machine
+are designed for 3D-printing on an FDM machine.

+The IBL version of the file is 1mm thinner, to accomodate a 0.6mm thick sensor PCB.
+This allows the sensor to fit in the 2mm space between the IBL behavior rig's Fresnel lens and IPS display.

 Material: Ultimaker CPE, ColorFabb XT or equivalent Material color: Black